MolQL/molql/docs/language-reference.md

 ``primitive.operator.logic.not :: (args: value) -> value``

-Has reference implementation: *yes*

 -------------------

 ### and

 ``primitive.operator.logic.and :: (args: value+) -> value``

-Has reference implementation: *yes*

 -------------------

 ### or

 ``primitive.operator.logic.or :: (args: value+) -> value``

-Has reference implementation: *yes*

 -------------------